bendtherules/bendtherules.github.com/posts/function-name-binding.md

 (From now on, I'll use the terms `.name` and bound name to distinguish between these two.)

-Now, let's actually look at how both the names behave for different function syntaxes (hint: they are different).
+Now, let's actually look at how both the names behave for different function syntaxes.

 # Function statement